psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 Owen now reuses a trick he has used before, suggesting Hartland of quoting things out of context, or, at least, of cutting them short:

 > I have not yet dealt with "M. Jorevin, apparently a Frenchman travelling in England."
 The writer in question was a M. Jorevin de Rocheford, whose travels were published at Paris in 1672 in three duodecimo volumes.
-The book does not seem to be at the British Museum ; but the part dealing with the British Isles was translated and given in full in Astle’s *Antiquarian Repertory*, iv., pp. 549-631 (1809).
+The book does not seem to be at the British Museum; but the part dealing with the British Isles was translated and given in full in Astle’s *Antiquarian Repertory*, iv., pp. 549-631 (1809).
 From that translation Owen and Blakeway in their History of Shrewsbury extracted the portion having reference to that town.
 Mr. Hartland has quoted as a complete sentence what is a mere fragment of one, and has "shorn off" the really "significant" portion.
 Here follows the complete sentence as printed in the *Antiquarian Repertory*.
 I have italicised the part omitted by Mr. Hartland :
 >
-> "It is to be remarked that during this oration there stood upon the coffin a large pot of wine, out of which every one drank to the health of the deceased, *hoping that he might surmount the difficulties he had to encounter in his road to Paradise, where by the mercy of God he was about to enter ; on which mercy they founded all their hope, without considering their evil life, their wicked religion, and that God is just."
+> "It is to be remarked that during this oration there stood upon the coffin a large pot of wine, out of which every one drank to the health of the deceased, *hoping that he might surmount the difficulties he had to encounter in his road to Paradise, where by the mercy of God he was about to enter; on which mercy they founded all their hope, without considering their evil life, their wicked religion, and that God is just."

 Owen suggests that if Hartland were not so hasty in lifting partial quotes, he would have a better understanding of what the original authors were actually saying: